- Compliance Committees

 How can I learn more about the IRB review process?

-The Office of Responsible Research has launched a training program that involves in-person sessions with a member of the IRB team.
+The Office of Research Ethics has established a training program that involves in-person or virtual sessions with a member of the IRB team.
 Training sessions are offered at various times throughout the year.
 Topics include determining whether IRB approval is required, navigating the IRB submission process, protecting human subjects, informed consent, and best practices for a successful IRB submission.
 More information about session topics, dates, and times can be found on the IRB Process Training webpage.

-IRBManager cannot automatically check training for researchers who do not have ISU email addresses.
+IRBManager cannot automatically verify training for researchers who do not have ISU email addresses.
 Researchers working with unaffiliated colleagues will have the option to add these individuals as “contacts” and upload copies of their completed training certificates into IRBManager when completing an application.
-Guidance on this process will be located within the application in IRBManager.
-Information about who must be listed as key personnel and how to complete human subjects training can be found on the IRB Training page.
+Guidance on this process is located within the application in IRBManager.
+Information about who must be listed as key personnel and how to complete human subjects training can be found on the IRB Training page

 When are letters of cooperation/approval needed from outside institutions in which ISU research is conducted?